By the end of 2018 I explained why my experience of selling sound effects through the Audiojungle marketplace hadn’t been that great.

 What people forget about this quote is to do the math.

 If you’re going to fail 10000 times until you find success, you better not wait too long between your failures.
-Wait one day, and you’ve taken 27 years exploring ways that don’t work.
+Wait one day, and you’ve spent 27 years exploring ways that don’t work.

 So, is it too soon to declare the Sinewave Lab Library a failure?
 No.